 Many people have incorporated wearable fitness trackers into their daily routine and are becoming more interested in the data linked to their health.
 Shortly, devices will measure temperature, steps, or active minutes and remind patients when to take prescriptions and show how effective they are.
 Actual patient data is one of the best ways to inform good decision making, humanising drug and technology development.

 Wearable Software with Fluffy Spider

 Fluffy Spider Technologies creates commercially viable systems for sensor technology that manage the ongoing data feed from the sensor’s local storage to a permanent location, such as the cloud, where the data integrates with electronic health and medical records.

 High-quality commercial software requires a dedicated team with the relevant experience.
 We can work with you through the entire process, from concept to commercialisation.

-Visit our Integration Services page to learn more about our capabilities and solutions.
+Visit our healthcare integration software and services page to learn more about our capabilities and solutions.